StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 1. [ ] Believers should desire the spiritual good of all, regardless of race or religion.
 1. [x] Christians should not defend themselves.

-# True or False: Many Christians throughout large parts of the Middle Ages, and even up to the present, have shown a noticable lack of desiring the salvation of Muslims.
+# True or False: Many Christians throughout large parts of the Middle Ages, and even up to the present, have shown a noticable lack of desiring the salvation of Muslims. {#true-or-false-many-christians-throughout-large-parts-of-the-middle-ages-and-even-up-to-the-present-have-shown-a-noticable-lack-of-desiring-the-salvation-of-muslims}

 1. [x] True
 1. [ ] False

-# True or False: As believers, we have been forgiven a great debt of sin, and so we need to forgive the small debts others owe us.
+# True or False: As believers, we have been forgiven a great debt of sin, and so we need to forgive the small debts others owe us. {#true-or-false-as-believers-we-have-been-forgiven-a-great-debt-of-sin-and-so-we-need-to-forgive-the-small-debts-others-owe-us}

 Compare Matthew 18:21-35.